Federal Circuit Law Governs Venues in Patent-Infringement Suits, and Plaintiffs Bear the Burden to Establish Proper Venue

 Johannes Hsu draws on his business, technical, and legal acumen developed over more than 20 years in engineering, management, and law to serve technology clients.
 His experience enables him to take a holistic approach in his legal services.

 Johannes's practice focuses on patent litigation, especially in the fields of electronics, circuits, computer and network systems, software, and telecommunications.
+He has litigation experience in district courts, the Patent Trial and Appeal Board, and the U.S. International Trade Commission.
 He also leverages his technical and operational experience in data-privacy and data-security matters.

 Before joining Orrick, Johannes clerked for the Honorable R. Gary Klausner in the Central District of California.
 He assisted Judge Klausner on a wide variety of civil matters.
 In particular, he worked on many intellectual-property disputes involving patents, trademarks, copyrights, and trade secrets.
 Johannes began his legal career primarily as a patent prosecutor at one of the largest intellectual-property boutique firms in the United States.